Skip to main content

 • Limited support for advanced analytics on large tables.

-• Performance depends on the source database design, including: partitioning, indexes and keys, monitoring source for concurrency, auto-scaling, etc.
+• Performance depends on the source database design, including: partitioning, indexes and keys, monitoring source for concurrency, auto-scaling, and so on.

 • Common use cases: real-time dashboards, always-fresh operational data.